What involves Birth Injury?

 What you need to be aware of when making a birth injury claim in Ireland.

 Making any kind of legal claim is a major decision you should never enter into it lightly.
 If you are considering bringing a claim for medical negligence on behalf of you or your child following an injury suffering at birth, it is important to know what you are getting into and what issues you need to be aware of.
-The best option is to take help from an expert medical negligence solicitors in Dublin who has previous records of dealing with medical negligence cases so that you can protect your rights legally.
+The best option is to take help from medical negligence lawyers Dublin who has previous records of dealing with medical negligence cases so that you can protect your rights legally.

 Am I automatically entitled to compensation for medical negligence if I suffer an infection after giving birth?

 No, definitely not.
 Infections are an accepted potential complication of giving birth.
 More importantly, you can suffer an infection after giving birth even when your medical staff does everything right.

 To bring a successful compensation claim, you need to show negligence on the part of hospital staff.
 An infection can occur even when the standard of care you receive is excellent.
 Therefore there needs to be something else to indicate that medical staff failed in their duty of medical care, to be able to file a medical negligence claim.